nheesele/carbon_emission_analysis/README.md

 |Mercedes-Benz S-Class (S 500)|85000.00|
 |Mercedes-Benz SL (SL 350)|72000.00|

+> The dominance of *wind turbines* in the ranking reflects their large-scale structure and resource-intensive production, but this category is quite specific.
+Excluding turbines, the data reveals that *automobiles*, especially SUVs and luxury cars, are significant contributors, underlining the role of consumer transportation in overall emissions.
+>
 #### What are the industry groups of these products?

-Let's see which industry do the top 10 above belongs to:
+*Let's see which industry do the top 10 above belongs to:*
 ```SQL
 SELECT 	product_emissions.id,
 		product_emissions.product_name,